orbitz/ocaml-riakc/README.md

 * Requires Core >= 109.12.00 due to Async change and Ocaml >= 4.00

-* Links are not supported in GET/PUT
+* Links are now supported in GET/PUT

 * A note on the version number - this only represents that this release is not backwards compatible with 0.0.0, not some new level of stability.